prateek1verma/genedrive/README.md

 ## Synthetic gene drive

-Synthetic gene drive has been proposed as a way to push genes in to wild populations ([10.1093/oxfordjournals.bmb.a011690](10.1093/oxfordjournals.bmb.a011690)).
+Synthetic gene drive has been proposed as a way to push genes in to wild populations ([10.1093/oxfordjournals.bmb.a011690](https://doi.org/10.1093/oxfordjournals.bmb.a011690)).
 This occurs after individuals carrying the gene drive are released  in to wild populations or arrive from adjacent populations where the gene drive has already become established.
 Currently no gene drive elements have been released into wild populations.

-Despite there being a large number of proposed gene drive systems they all have one of two distinct aims -
+Despite there being a large number of proposed gene drive systems, they all have one of two distinct aims -

 - To drive a synthetic gene into a target wild population (without the aim of changing the population size).
 Such a gene could reduce the capacity of mosquitoes to spread diseases like malaria.